FAQ

 What is the housing situation like?

-What about housing for married REU participants?
+What about housing for married REU and FRI participants?

 I'd rather drive to Provo instead of fly so I can have a car available.
 Is that okay?
 If I drive, is there parking available?